trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-SeniorSoftwareEngineer.md

 - **Description:** A portal site provided by AU.
 In addition to using convenient services such as search, weather, transit/maps, and fortune telling, the portal also delivers the latest news on current events, sports, entertainment, etc. in real time.
 - **Role:** Technical Lead
-- **Technologies Used:** Golang, NestJs, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, Lambda, S3, CloudFront, Route53, NewRelic.
+- **Technologies Used:** Golang, Typescript, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, Lambda, S3, CloudFront, Route53, NewRelic.
 - **Responsibilities:**
-  - Developed backend services and APIs to support portal functionalities.
+  - Estimated project workload, timelines, and resource requirements to ensure on-time delivery.
+  - Wrote technical documentation of basic design, architecture design.
+  - Conducted benchmark tests to ensure optimal performance and scalability.
   - Performed security scans to identify and mitigate vulnerabilities.
   - Deployed the application on AWS and set up CI/CD pipelines using GitHub Actions and CodeDeploy.
 - **Outcome:**
   - Successfully launched the portal, providing users with a seamless experience.
   - Achieved high performance and reliability through effective monitoring and logging.
+  - Reached 200 million pageviews per month.

 ### [AU Portal](https://portal.auone.jp/)

 - **Description:** A portal site provided by AU.
 In addition to using convenient services such as search, weather, transit/maps, and fortune telling, the portal also delivers the latest news on current events, sports, entertainment, etc. in real time.
 - **Role:** Technical Lead
-- **Technologies Used:** Golang, NestJs, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, Lambda, S3, CloudFront, Route53, NewRelic.
+- **Technologies Used:** Golang, Typescript, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, Lambda, S3, CloudFront, Route53, NewRelic.
 - **Responsibilities:**
+  - Estimated project workload, timelines, and resource requirements to ensure on-time delivery.
   - Developed backend services and APIs to support portal functionalities.
   - Migration from EC2 to ECS.
   - Deployed the application on AWS and set up CI/CD pipelines using GitHub Actions and CodeDeploy.